Q: When did The Connection School begin?

 Q: Are students required to wear a uniform?

 A: Yes, our standard uniform consists of casual dress pants/shorts or skirts with knit polo’s or blouses in school colors.
 Our chapel uniform (worn weekly on chapel days) consists of dress slacks, long-sleeve collared shirts with ties for boys and jumpers with collared blouses for girls.
 Our uniform provider is Land’s End, but casual uniform items may be purchased elsewhere.
-More information about our uniform dress code is found in the Parents & Students section of our website.
+More information about our uniform dress code is found in the Student Life section of our website.

-Q: What sports/fine arts/extracurricular activities do you offer?
+Q: What sports, fine arts, and extracurricular activities do you offer?

-A: We offer volleyball, six-man tackle football, boy’s and girl’s basketball, spirit squad, baseball, softball, soccer and track and field for sports.
-For fine arts and music, we offer art and music classes as well as photography and yearbook.
-We also offer extracurricular clubs and activities for Student Council, National Honor Society, 4-H Club, and STEM club.
-We participate in fine arts and academic competitions as a member of Association of Christian Schools International.
+A: We offer volleyball, boy's and girl's basketball, baseball, softball, soccer, and track and field for sports.
+For fine arts and music, we offer art, music and theatre classes as well as STEM and yearbook for electives.
+We also offer extracurricular clubs and activities for Student Council, National Honor Society, 4-H Club, praise band, and other clubs and activities based on interest.
+We participate in fine arts and academic competitions with other area schools as an ACSI member school.

 Q: How does carpooling/parking work?